jonfairbanks/mcp-gateway/README.md

 - `${NAME}` requires the environment variable to be set
 - `${NAME:-default}` uses `default` when the variable is unset or empty

-This example only shows the smallest useful setup.
-The gateway has additional optional settings and sensible defaults; see [docs/configuration.md](docs/configuration.md) for the full configuration surface.
+The checked-in example config is intentionally runnable and enables `context7` by default.
+Uncomment, remove, or customize the other example integrations to match your deployment.
+See [docs/configuration.md](docs/configuration.md) for the full configuration surface.

 ## Guide Map